SergioGasquez/esp-rs-devcontainer/README.md

    `Reopen in Container`
 2. Wait for the container to build and run, once the container is running, you should have a working environment to develop ESP boards using Rust
-   - If you want to generate an application using the [esp-idf-template](https://github.com/esp-rs/esp-idf-template) use `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo ` or, if you are using an environment with an installed esp-idf, `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo
+   - If you want to generate an application using the [esp-idf-template](https://github.com/esp-rs/esp-idf-template) use:
---define espidfver=$ESP_IDF_VERSION`
+     - `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo`
+       if using a base tag.
+     - `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo
+       --define espidfver=$ESP_IDF_VER` if using an espidf version tag.
+     - `cargo generate --git https://github.com/esp-rs/esp-idf-template cargo
+       --define espidfver=$ESP_IDF_VER --define mcu=$ESP_BOARD` if using a board version tag.

 ## Build
 Using [cargo-espflash](https://github.com/esp-rs/espflash) tool is recommended